Phileosopher/commonplace/bible-1_torah.md

 ## Genesis

 1. God made the heavens and earth in 6 days, ending with man
-2. God rested the seventh day, made man and women in the Garden of Eden
+2. God rested the seventh day, made man and women in Eden's Garden
 3. The serpent deceives mankind, God exiles them
 4. Cain kills Abel, God curses him, listed lineage of Cain, Seth established
 5. Listed lineage from Adam to Noah